 - 111. The Court has authority to approve the TC Contribution Agreement pursuant to Section 365(b) of the Bankruptcy Code.
 The TC Contribution Agreement is an executory contract that is property of the Swan bankruptcy Estate and therefore subject to assumption. - 112.
-The Committee and the Legal Representative have conducted extensive due diligence and other analysis of the TC Contribution Agreement, and have approved assumption by the Debtor. - 113.
-In determining whether to approve the assumption of an executory contract, the Court must find that: (1) to the extent the Debtor has defaulted under the terms of the contract, the Debtor cures, or provides adequate assurance of that the Debtor will promptly cure such default; (2) the Debtor will compensate, or provides adequate assurance that it will promptly compensate, a party other than the Debtor to such contract, for any actual pecuniary loss to such party resulting from such default; and (3) that the Debtor has provided adequate assurance of future performance under the contract.
+The Committee and the Legal Representative have conducted extensive due diligence and other analysis of the TC Contribution Agreement, and have approved assumption by the Debtor. - contract, the Court must find that: (1) to the extent the Debtor has defaulted under the terms of the contract, the Debtor cures, or provides adequate assurance of that the Debtor will promptly cure such default; (2) the Debtor will compensate, or provides adequate assurance that it will promptly compensate, a party other than the Debtor to such contract, for any actual pecuniary loss to such party resulting from such default; and (3) that the Debtor has provided adequate assurance of future performance under the contract.
 This Court concludes that the Debtor has met the requirements of assumption of the TC Contribution Agreement, and therefore the assumption of the TC Contribution Agreement is approved.